kyma-project/website/content/blog-posts/2019-10-30-release-notes-1.8/index.md

 ### Istio upgraded to 1.3.5

 Kyma 1.8 is running on Istio 1.3.5!
-After a long journey we have finally managed to upgrade from 1.2.7.
+After a long journey, we have finally managed to upgrade from 1.2.7.
 Upgraded Istio comes with fixes in the Secret Discovery Service which resolve some of the stability issues.

 Additionally, we introduced a major improvement in the Istio Gateway definition by splitting it into multiple, separate gateways.
 With this change, Kyma Core can be installed and accessed without dependencies to any other charts.
 Prior to this change, if a chart that contained a dependency, such as the Application Connector, was not installed, the communication with the cluster failed with code `503` errors.
 This was caused by the act that the single gateway contained host definitions for all charts, even those that were not installed.
 This is yet another great step we make towards a more modular Kyma.